pedrohasselmann/VIRTISpy/README.md

 #VIRTISpy

-A Python class for read and manipulate the VIRTIS-VEX data cubes.
+A Python class for read and manipulate the VIRTIS-VEX and VIRTIS-M-Rosetta data cubes.

 ***